cilliemalan/linky/README.md

 All configuration is via environment variables.
 See [config.h](src/config.h) for info.

 ## Certificates
-There are some scripts to generate SSL certificates and JWT keys in (certs)[certs].
+There are some scripts to generate SSL certificates and JWT keys in [certs](certs).

 ## License
 See [LICENSE](LICENSE).